NaitLee/Cat-Printer/README.md

 - Print jpg/png images directly to cat printer from a web interface
 - (more will be here...)

+## How to use

+TODO

+Currently, with Python3 and Bleak, open `server.py` and go to `http://localhost:8095` in browser, open cat printer and bluetooth of your computer, then do the works.

 ## Why?

 These bluetooth cat printers, with module name GB01, GB02 and GT01, have poor support at applications.